-Students are personally and solely responsible for the security of their cell phones and other electronic devices.
-The school district is not responsible for theft, loss, or damage of a cell phone or any calls made on a cell phone.
+Students shall be personally and solely responsible for the security of their cell phones and pagers.
+The district is not responsible for theft, loss or damage of a cell phone or any calls made on a cell phone.

-Students who violate this policy may have their cell phones or other electronic devices confiscated immediately.
-The administration may return confiscated devices to the offending student's parent or guardian after meeting with the parent or guardian to discuss the violation.
+Students who violate this policy or other school rules will have their cell phones or electronic devices confiscated immediately.
+The administration will return confiscated devices to the parent or guardian of the offending student, after discussing the rule violation with the student and parent or guardian.
 Students who violate this policy may, at the discretion of the school's administration, be subject to additional discipline, up to and including suspension or expulsion.